includeJS/includeJS/src/index.md

 ---
 title: "includeJS - homepage"
 layout: "layouts/home.html"
-postsHeading: Latest posts
+postsHeading: Latest notes
-allPostsText: See all posts
+allPostsText: See all notes
 ---

 Click (Generate) to create a new font pairing, (Lock) to lock fonts that you want to keep, and (Edit) to choose a font manually.
 The text is editable, try replacing it with your company name or other copy.